apache/airflow/docs/apache-airflow/howto/dynamic-dag-generation.rst

         globals()[dag_id] = dynamic_generated_dag()

 The code below will generate a DAG for each config: ``dynamic_generated_dag_config1`` and ``dynamic_generated_dag_config2``.
 Each of them can run separately with related configuration

 .. warning::
-  Using this practice, pay attention to "late binding" behaviour in Python.
+  Using this practice, pay attention to "late binding" behaviour in Python loops.
 See `that GitHub disscusion <https://github.com/apache/airflow/discussions/21278#discussioncomment-2103559>`_ for more details